You know the manuscript isn't finished, but you can't possibly go through it

 Proofreading is done after copyediting.
 Take care of those small mistakes that readers can harp on in reviews!

-I'm familiar with CMOS, AP, and Oxford styles, and I can work with any included in-house or unique guide and style sheets.
+I'm familiar with CMOS, AP, APA, Oxford, and Australian styles, and I can work with in-house or your unique guides and style sheets.

 The rate for proofreading fiction genres is $.005/word.